Photonic Exceptional Points in Holography and QCD: Exceptional point and timelike entanglement entropy

 On the other hand, in non-Hermitian systems, such as our microrings, the eigenmodes are biorthogonal, i.e., $\langle \phi_i^L | \phi_j^R \rangle = \delta_{ij}$, and the density or the correlation between left and right eigenstates is complex, similar to the KD distribution.
 At exceptional points, left and right eigenvectors coalesce, and the KD distribution becomes singular or highly non-classical.
 Thus, the KD distribution can be seen as a natural analytic tool to describe EPs.
 Through the KD distribution, we can also see the connections between EPs and TEE.

 For a three-coupled ternary system of microrings, the behavior of the imaginary and real parts of the KD distribution is shown in figure \ref{fig:KDmicroring}.
-The EP occurs at $\gamma=0$, and the increase in KD magnitude versus $\gamma$ is apparent.
+The EP occurs at $\gamma=0$, and the increase in KD magnitude versus $\gamma$ and the separation of modes are apparent.

-In \cite{Milekhin:2025ycm}, the following inequality has been proposed:
+In \cite{Milekhin:2025ycm}, the following inequality has been proposed,

-where $|| T{AB} - T^\dagger{AB}||_2$ is the 2-imagitivity, and $C$, $v$, and $\mu$ only depend on the structure of the lattice and the Hamiltonian.
+where $|| T_{AB} - T^\dagger_{AB}||_2$ is the 2-imagitivity, and $C$, $v$, and $\mu$ only depend on the structure of the lattice and the Hamiltonian.
 The corresponding figure 2 of \cite{Milekhin:2025ycm} for the Ising chain would be related to Fig.~4b of \cite{cite-key}, as the intensity is related to $|\langle [ Y_1, Y_6 ] \rangle|$, where the Pauli operator $Y$ acts on the first and sixth qubits at different times.
 The peaks in both cases are related to the exceptional points.

 Also, based on Lieb-Robinson bounds, both the commutator and $|| T - T^\dagger ||_2$ of \cite{Milekhin:2025ycm}, and the intensity in \cite{cite-key}, start increasing from zero after a long elapsed ``time'' in a similar pattern.
 In addition, as the correlators of examples such as free fermions obey Wick's theorem, the reduced density matrices are Gaussian.
 Similarly, $T$ is a Gaussian operator since the time-separated correlation functions also obey Wick's theorem.
 This is also true in the case of a ternary parity-time-symmetric system at a third-order exceptional point, as shown in figure 4b of \cite{cite-key}.
-Furthermore, in the microcavities, the above inequality implies that imagitivity decays exponentially with spatial separation, but in parameter space $n, \chi$, tuning toward EPs would increase imagitivity.
+Furthermore, in the microcavities, the above inequality implies that imagitivity decays exponentially with spatial separation, but in the parameter space $(n, \chi)$, and tuning toward EPs would increase imagitivity.